 Modifying the commercial trip limit for king mackerel through Alternative 2 - Preferred Alternative 5 would not have direct impacts on the administrative environment, outside of the requisite public notices.
-In general, the higher the trip limit, the more likely the ACL would be met and the more likely an accountability measure would be triggered.
-However, given recent landings it is unlikely that increase the trip limit would result in the ACL being met, thus the administrative effects are minimal and similar across the alternatives.
+In general, the higher the trip limit, the more likely the ACL would be met and the more likely an AM would be triggered.
+However, given recent landings, it is unlikely that increasing the trip limit would result in the ACL being met, and thus, the administrative effects are minimal and similar across the alternatives.
 Alternatives 2- Alternative 4 have step-ups in trip limits when certain percentages of the quota have been met.
 This step-up trip limit adds another layer of administrative burden associated with monitoring the quota and rulemaking.
-Preferred Alternative 5 does not include a step up.
+Preferred Alternative 5 does not include a step-up.
 The administrative impacts associated with the alternatives would be associated with rulemaking, outreach, and enforcement.

 Chapter 5.
-DRAFT Council's Choice for the Preferred Alternative
+South Atlantic Council's Choice for the Preferred Alternative

-5.1 Action: Modify the commercial trip limit for Atlantic king mackerel in the Atlantic Southern Zone:
+5.1 Action: Increase the commercial trip limit for Atlantic king mackerel in the Atlantic Southern Zone.

-5.1.1 Mackerel Cobia (MC) Advisory Panel (AP) Comments and Recommendations
+5.1.1 Mackerel Cobia Advisory Panel (MCAP) Comments and Recommendations